-For the past twenty five years, Dr. Janet Klosko and Dr. William Sanderson have been co-directors of the center.
+For more than thirty years, Dr. Janet Klosko and Dr. William Sanderson have been co-directors of the Center.
 The therapy we do is positive and compassionate.
 We focus on helping you to learn new skills and to build on your strengths.
 For example, you might come to see us because you are too anxious or depressed to find a healthy love relationship or to reach your potential at work.
 We might ask you to observe your physical sensations, thoughts, and behavior whenever you become anxious or depressed.
 We help you learn skills to control your physical symptoms, challenge your negative thoughts and think more realistically, and behave in more constructive ways.

 Cognitive-behavioral therapy has been shown to help many types of problems.
 It is appropriate for both adults and children.
 Scientific research has demonstrated that cognitive-behavioral therapy is an effective treatment for: